 - Designate the most important or room-defining things you still have, because they’ll be key to the new vision

 - Make a list of things you need and/or want

 - Pick colors and textures and materials you want to work with

-- Set a budget and possibly a time frame if you have a special event or time as a target for completion
+- Set a budget and a time frame for completion

 - For shopping tips, read this helpful article